 We have two thoughts on “humane meat.”
 First, by any reasonable standard, there is no commercially available meat that approximates anything most of us would call humane; the production of what is called humane meat today involves cruelties that would warrant felony charges were they inflicted on dogs or cats.
 For example, in almost all cage-free egg production, hens still suffer the painful amputation of their beak tips; they are still prevented from ever going outside, raising their chicks, or fulfilling most of their desires; and they are still crammed into trucks and shipped through all weather extremes to slaughter.
-They are slaughtered after living only a small fraction of their natural life span — and often in the same slaughterhouses where factory farmed animals are slaughtered.
+They are slaughtered after living only a small fraction of their natural lifespan — and often in the same slaughterhouses where factory farmed animals are slaughtered.
 A similar story could be told about “crate-free” veal and almost all other so-called humane animal products.
 They are perhaps less inhumane, but they are far from humane.

-Second, “humane” means “having or showing compassion or benevolence,” and we don’t believe that there is any way to raise and kill animals that shows either virtue.
+Second, “humane” means “having or showing compassion or benevolence,” and we don’t believe that there is any way to raise and kill animals for consumption that shows either virtue.
 At our sanctuaries, we work extremely hard to protect all farm animals, and we know them as individuals, just like so many Americans know dogs and cats as individuals.
 For the same reason most Americans wouldn’t think of eating a dog or a cat (and calling it humane), we wouldn’t think of calling the killing of a farm animal for food humane.

 To learn more about the truth behind labels, download our brochure The Truth Behind Humane Meat, Milk, and Eggs.

 While recognizing that a vegan world is not yet imminent, we continue to work diligently both to promote veganism, and to promote awareness of living and dying conditions for animals who are unable to escape from their current circumstances.